 Internet Access for Minors

 - Though children are allowed to access the Internet at the library, we do acknowledge that the Internet does contain material that is inappropriate for viewing by children.

-- Library staff can provide very limited monitoring and supervision of children's use of the Internet.
+- Library staff cannot provide monitoring and supervision of children's use of the Internet.
 As with other library materials, restriction of a child's access to the Internet is ultimately the responsibility of the parent/legal guardian.

 Lending PolicyAdopted September 2015

 A foundational purpose of the library is to make reading and other materials available for cardholders in a fair and equal manner.
 This policy sets the guidelines for patrons in borrowing library materials, outlines the procedures for checkouts, and lists the fees for overdue and lost items.
 Information about registering for a library card and a list of card types can be found in the Library Card Eligibility Policy.

 Using Library Cards

 The cardholder must be present at check-out and in possession of a valid library card issued in the individual’s name in order to check out items.
 The library does not permit any patron, including family members and parents of minor children, to use another’s card to check out materials.
 Exceptions to this rule may be allowed for extenuating circumstances, provided the library has on file express written permission from the cardholder naming approved users.
 The library may require additional verification about the circumstance in order to make an exception.
 Patrons can download a smartphone app for iPhone and Android devices which will allow them to store a digital version of their library card that may be presented in lieu of the physical one.
 Library cards will be renewed on an annual basis in order to ensure that cards are active and that the library has up-to-date information on file.
 Patrons may renew in person or by phone.
 Online services cannot be accessed until the card is updated.